boutproject/BOUT-dev/CONTRIBUTING.md

 work on many of these.
 You can see a current list of outstanding bugs and feature requests on the [GitHub issue page][issues].

+## House rules ##

+BOUT++ consists of about 60,000 lines of C/C++, along with 18,500 lines of IDL and 12,000 of Python.
+Of this, about 40,000 lines is the core BOUT++ code, and the remainder a mix of pre- and post-processors, and physics modules.
+As production codes go, this is not particularly huge, but it is definitely large enough that keeping the code ‘clean’ and understandable is necessary.
+This is vital if many people are going to work on the code, and also greatly helps code debugging and verification.
+There are therefore a few house rules to keep in mind when modifying the BOUT++ code.

+When modifying the core BOUT++ code, please keep in mind that this portion of the code is intended to be general (i.e. independent of any particular physical system of equations), and to be used by a wide range of users.
+Making code clear is also more important in this section than the physics model since the number of developers is potentially much greater.

+Here are some rules for editing the core BOUT++ code:

+- **NO FORTRAN**.
+EVER.
+Though it may be tempting for scientific programmers to use a little Fortran now and then, please please don’t put any into BOUT++.
+   Use of Fortran, particularly when mixed with C/C++, is the cause of many problems in porting and modifying codes.

+-  If a feature is needed to study a particular system, only include it in the core code if it is more generally applicable, or cannot be put into the physics module.

 ## Development workflow using Git ##

 The workflow we use is essentially ["gitflow"][gitflow].